Formation of Multiple Dynamical Classes in the Kuiper Belt via Disk Dissipation: Methods

 \subsubsection{Initial pressure bump}

-In a smooth protoplanetary disk, the condition for the streaming instability is generally difficult to reach as dust drifts without interruption and does not concentrates.
-Pressure bump also creates a favorable environment for the subsequent growth of planetesimals due to enhanced pebble density and reduced radial drift velocity \citep{Lau2022}.
+In a smooth protoplanetary disk, the condition for the streaming instability is generally difficult to reach because dust drifts without interruption and does not concentrate.
+A pressure bump also creates a favorable environment for the subsequent growth of planetesimals due to enhanced pebble density and reduced radial drift velocity \citep{Lau2022}.
 To trigger planetesimal formation and planet formation, an initial pressure bump was introduced to the disk following the model by \cite{Dullemond2018a}.
-Although we do not investigate the cause of such bump in this work, possible non-planetary causes includes sublimation \citep{Saito2011}, instabilities \citep{Takahashi2014,Flock2015,Dullemond2018}, late-stage infall \citep{Gupta2023}, and the edge of the magneto-rotational-instability dead zone \citep{Pinilla2016}.
+Although we do not investigate the cause of such bump in this work, possible nonplanetary causes include sublimation \citep{Saito2011}, instabilities \citep{Takahashi2014,Flock2015,Dullemond2018}, late-stage infall \citep{Gupta2023}, and the edge of the magnetorotational-instability dead zone \citep{Pinilla2016}.
 The change relative to the unperturbed surface density is given by

-with the unperturbed gas surface density $\Sigma_\mathrm{g,0}$, the gas surface density with the bump $\Sigma_\mathrm{g,bump}$, the amplitude $A=2$, the location $r_0=6$ au and the width $w=2H_\mathrm{g}(r=r_0)$.
-These parameter are chosen based on the location of Jupiter and test runs that such combination can trigger planetesimal formation.
+with the unperturbed gas surface density $\Sigma_\mathrm{g,0}$, the gas surface density with the bump $\Sigma_\mathrm{g,bump}$, the amplitude $A=2$, the location $r_0=6$ au, and the width $w=2H_\mathrm{g}(r=r_0)$.
+These parameters are chosen based on the location of Jupiter and test runs which show that such a combination can trigger planetesimal formation.
 Nonetheless, further parameter studies are required for future works.
 The initial pressure bump is then applied through torque deposition as described in Sect. \ref{sec:m:torq}.

 We note that the Rossby wave instability (RWI) may occur in a narrow pressure bump, which can disrupt the pressure bump itself.
 We have applied the criterion by \cite{Chang2023} and it shows that the above setup is RWI-stable.